Code-Institute-Submissions/MariaHochstoeger-project22/README.md

     ![Selected answer buttons with next button](assets/images/readme-images/selected-answer-buttons-w-next-button.png)<br>

 - **Final score**
-    - After all questions have been answered, the users final score is displayed.
+    - After all questions have been answered, the user's final score is displayed.
     - For personalization, it is displayed next to the user's chosen username.<br>
     ![Final score](assets/images/readme-images/score.png)<br>